Genital Herpes Herpes

 How many people get it in the US?

-Most people have no symptoms.
-Herpes 1 typically causes cold sores and fever blisters on the mouth; Herpes 2 typically causes genital sores or blisters.
+HSV viruses are latent.
+Most people have no signs or symptoms.
+Herpes Type 1: Typically causes cold sores and fever blisters on the mouth.
+Although, in some cases it can cause keratitis ( Herpes Type 2: typically causes genital sores or blisters.
 But both viruses can cause sores in either area.
 A herpes outbreak can start as red bumps and then turn into painful blisters or sores.
 During the first outbreak, it can also lead to flu-like symptoms, (like a fever, headaches, and swollen glands).

 How it's spread